GIS Division History

 The GIS Division began as a pilot project in Community Planning and Environmental Services in 1994.
 At that time, a major objective was to improve map products for the service area and support its policy development functions.
 With the purchase of the first equipment and the conversion of existing maps into GIS format, this goal was accomplished within one year.
 In the past, often outdated maps were laboriously copied to size, hand-edited and then re-copied, which resulted in inferior quality maps.
 The new system enabled many users to make their own high-quality maps.

-In 1995, the Division became a full City program and has since expanded its database and services considerably.
+In 1995, the Division became a full City program and has since expanded its databases and services considerably.
 By 1998, GIS had outgrown its departmental beginnings.
-We now have GIS users in every service area and are part of the Communication and Technology Services service area to serve the City enterprise-wide.
+We now have GIS users in every service area and are part of the Information and Employee Services service area to serve the City enterprise-wide.
 An important indicator for the growth, effectiveness and distribution of the GIS system is the number of data layers and users that we have.
-The number of data layers has increased from four in the first year to up to 100 today and the number of direct users has grown from about four to over one hundred.
+The number of data layers has increased from four in the first year to hundreds today and the number of direct users has grown from about four to over two hundred.
 These users may also include those that have and manage their own GIS data.
 Some users develop GIS over time, and require higher level GIS services from the GIS department which can include project planning, application creation, or further GIS development overall.

 GIS Program Areas

-The Geographic Information Services Division supports two primary programs, GIS and DTS.
-The division supports GIS activities within the City organization through the application of geographic information systems (GIS) technology.
+The Geographic Information Services Division supports GIS activities within the City organization through the application of geographic information systems (GIS) technology.
 This technology allows any type of spatially referenced information to be stored, analyzed and reproduced.
-The GIS Division works in four program areas: Data Maintenance, Mapping, GIS Application Development and end-user support, and Program Administration and Development.
-As well, the division supports a program often referred to as DTS, or the Development Tracking System.
-The DTS program provides information systems that manage the City's Development Review processes, as well as the Building, Zoning and Contractor Licensing processes of the City.
+The GIS Division works in four program areas: Data Maintenance, Mapping, GIS Application Development (including web) and end-user support, and Program Administration and Development.

 Mapping - The majority of the City's standard map products, specialty maps and project specific maps are made by GIS Division staff.
 The division produces several hundred maps each year, some of which are available to the public for purchase.